Orange County Birth Injury Lawyer

 - Cephalopelvic disproportion

 Most birth injuries, however, occur during the labor and delivery process.
 Shoulder dystocia, premature birth, prolonged birth, large newborn size, irregular birth presentation, difficult labor, problems with the umbilical cord, and other conditions can all increase the risk of birth injuries.
-Excessive use of force, improper use of medical interventions, needless surgery, failure to follow standard protocol, improper intubation, delay of c-section, and other medical mistakes can lead to birth injuries during delivery.
+Excessive use of force, improper use of medical interventions, needless surgery, failure to follow standard protocol, improper intubation, delay of c-section, and other hospital errors can lead to birth injuries during delivery.